 The way the Antibodies massacred that group of prisoners was pretty intense, so much so that even Daryl “Viral” Yan looked askance at it.
 Naturally the rumors of that massacre made their way into the high school quickly enough, where chaos was quickly taking over and Arisa was completely losing control.
 We saw some real ugliness here – attempts to strip girls so they could check for Undertaker tattoos, guns being pointed at people, not to mention what Inori apparently did to the toughs who tried to check her for tats.
 Did she kill them, or just beat them into unconsciousness?
 Impossible to say, but she certainly didn’t want Shu seeing the bodies.
 It isn’t a complete surprise that Inori was capable of such brutality, but this is the first time we’ve seen her “otherness” portrayed in such a stark fashion.

-genetic resonance meter that Tsugumi produces for Shu, a kind of tire gauge for void strength.
+We learned a lot about the core characters this week, in part due to the genetic resonance meter that Tsugumi produces for Shu, a kind of tire gauge for void strength.
 Shu himself shows up as a blank, while Inori is so powerful she puts the machine on tilt.
 We also learned that the other Undertakers (I was wondering when we’d get to that) have taken refuge with Arisa’s Grandfather, who’s planning a sort of resistance movement against Keido’s rule.
 It starts with rescuing the folks inside the quarantine zone, which is growing ever smaller as Segai contracts it and kills everyone in the way.
 I doubt Kuhoin-san would be too happy to know that Shu has supplanted his granddaughter as Student Council President, Yahiro having engineered a coup that screams of ulterior motives.

 With the reluctant Shu taking the reigns of power at the school, a number of plotlines are opening up that look as if they could be among the most interesting we’ve seen so far.
 I’m especially interested in seeing what happens with Yahiro’s notion of ranking every student according to their void power, with Shu “reigning over them”.
 Yahiiro might be working for Segai for all I know, but he’s clearly been mulling this power grab with Shu as the figurehead for a while.
 The very dubious moral and ethical nature of Shu’s power to use voids has probably been the singe most intriguing element in the show so far – mostly ignored, sadly – but now at last it looks as if it might be taking center stage.
 With it, the potential is there for Guilty Crown to climb to another level as a series.
 But given the inconsistencies we’ve seen in the writing so far, I’m definitely calling that a hope rather than an expectation.